ellenjxu/lerobot_pusht/README.md

 Finally, we experiment with sim2real transfer from the learned simulation model into real Lerobot environment.
 The "real2sim2real" approach maps from the real world to digital twin in sim.

+1. Train a model for the inverse and forward kinematics on the real world environment (state, action) pairs using `lerobot_kinematics`
+2. Define the coordinate transform in `scripts/helper.py`

+In the future, the sim2real transfer models can be learned end-to-end along with the action and video decoder.

-1. To test a model in PushT sim: `python run_pusht.py --checkpoint /path/to/checkpoint`
+- To test a model in PushT sim:
+`python run_pusht.py --checkpoint /path/to/checkpoint`

-2. To run the full sim2real pipeline: `python run_pusht2real.py` (work in progress)
+- To run the full sim2real pipeline:
+`python run_pusht2real.py` (work in progress)

-3. To run the open-loop version of sim2real pipeline: `python run_pusht2real.py` (no feedback from PushT action
+- To run the open-loop version of sim2real pipeline:
+`python run_pusht2real.py`

 ## results